State funeral for Tunisia’s Essebsi as new polls loom

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TUNIS: French President Emmanuel Macron and other foreign leaders attended on Friday the funeral of Tunisian president Beji Caid Essebsi as the North African nation gears up for snap elections as early as September to defend the democratic gains of the Arab Spring.
+TUNIS: Thousands of Tunisians on Saturday attended the funeral of president Beji Caid Essebsi as the North African nation gears up for snap elections as early as September to defend the democratic gains of the Arab Spring.

 Essebsi, the country´s first head of state elected in nationwide polls, died Thursday at the age of 92, triggering fears of political unrest in a country seen as a rare success story following the Arab Spring uprisings.

-Thousands of mourners lined the 20-kilometre (12-mile) road from the presidential palace in Carthage, where the body was laid in state, to the Djellaz cemetery in southern Tunis where Essebsi was to be buried.
+French President Emmanuel Macron and other foreign leaders also travelled to Tunisia to pay their last respects.
+Thousands of Tunisians mourners lined the 20-kilometre road from the presidential palace in Carthage, where the body was laid in state, to the Djellaz cemetery in southern Tunis where Essebsi was buried.

-Officers in full uniform carried the coffin draped in the Tunisian flag into a ceremonial room at the Carthage palace packed with dignitaries, placing it on a dais.

 "He was determined to successfully achieve democratic transition," in the birthplace of the Arab Spring uprisings.

-Essebsi´s widow and tearful family members were flanked by Macron, Spain´s King Felipe VI, Qatar´s Emir Sheikh Tamim ben Hamad Al-Thani, Palestinian president Mahmud Abbas and other regional leaders.
+Essebsi´s widow and tearful family members were flanked by Macron, Spain´s King Felipe VI, Qatar´s Emir Sheikh Tamim bin Hamad Al-Thani, Palestinian president Mahmud Abbas and other regional and European leaders.

-Macron hailed a leader who "in these times of threatening obscurantism... was keen on keeping Tunisia enlightened, tolerant and committed to univeral values."
+Macron hailed a leader who "in these times of threatening obscurantism... was keen on keeping Tunisia enlightened, tolerant and committed to universal values".
+Mourner Amira was among large crowds who packed the cemetery for the final farewell to Essebsi.

-Large crowds of Tunisians packed the cemetery for the final farewell to Essebsi, whose death coincided with the 62nd anniversary of the proclamation of a republic in the North African country.
+"It is a sad day.
+I feel deep pain at losing a dear person who united us.
+History will remember him," she said.

 "President Beji Caid Essebsi belongs to the Tunisian people and each Tunisian has the right to attend his funeral," the late leader´s son Hafedh Essebsi said in a Facebook message on Friday.
+Essebsi is the first president to receive a state funeral since Tunisia gained its independence from France in 1956 and the government has declared seven days of mourning.

-TUNIS: French President Emmanuel Macron and other foreign leaders attended on Friday the funeral of Tunisian president Beji Caid Essebsi as the North African nation gears up for snap elections as early as September to defend the democratic gains of the Arab Spring.
+TUNIS: Thousands of Tunisians on Saturday attended the funeral of president Beji Caid Essebsi as the North African nation gears up for snap elections as early as September to defend the democratic gains of the Arab Spring.

 Essebsi, the country´s first head of state elected in nationwide polls, died Thursday at the age of 92, triggering fears of political unrest in a country seen as a rare success story following the Arab Spring uprisings.

-Thousands of mourners lined the 20-kilometre (12-mile) road from the presidential palace in Carthage, where the body was laid in state, to the Djellaz cemetery in southern Tunis where Essebsi was to be buried.
+French President Emmanuel Macron and other foreign leaders also travelled to Tunisia to pay their last respects.
+Thousands of Tunisians mourners lined the 20-kilometre road from the presidential palace in Carthage, where the body was laid in state, to the Djellaz cemetery in southern Tunis where Essebsi was buried.

-Officers in full uniform carried the coffin draped in the Tunisian flag into a ceremonial room at the Carthage palace packed with dignitaries, placing it on a dais.

 "He was determined to successfully achieve democratic transition," in the birthplace of the Arab Spring uprisings.

-Essebsi´s widow and tearful family members were flanked by Macron, Spain´s King Felipe VI, Qatar´s Emir Sheikh Tamim ben Hamad Al-Thani, Palestinian president Mahmud Abbas and other regional leaders.
+Essebsi´s widow and tearful family members were flanked by Macron, Spain´s King Felipe VI, Qatar´s Emir Sheikh Tamim bin Hamad Al-Thani, Palestinian president Mahmud Abbas and other regional and European leaders.

-Macron hailed a leader who "in these times of threatening obscurantism... was keen on keeping Tunisia enlightened, tolerant and committed to univeral values."
+Macron hailed a leader who "in these times of threatening obscurantism... was keen on keeping Tunisia enlightened, tolerant and committed to universal values".
+Mourner Amira was among large crowds who packed the cemetery for the final farewell to Essebsi.

-Large crowds of Tunisians packed the cemetery for the final farewell to Essebsi, whose death coincided with the 62nd anniversary of the proclamation of a republic in the North African country.

-"President Beji Caid Essebsi belongs to the Tunisian people and each Tunisian has the right to attend his funeral," the late leader´s son Hafedh Essebsi said in a Facebook message on Friday.
+"It is a sad day.
+I feel deep pain at losing a dear person who united us.
+History will remember him," she said.